dnadih/ai-terminal-setup/README.md

-dir | ai "explain this output"  # pipe mode ai                               # paste mode (Ctrl+Z to finish) ai -h                            # help
+dir | ai "explain this output"  # pipe mode ai                               # paste mode (Ctrl+Z to finish) ai -h                            # help ai -m                            # change the LLM model (change is peristant)
 ```

 The script automatically adds OS and shell info to the system prompt: